bitcoinj/bitcoinj.github.io/getting-started.md

 _Confidence objects_ contain data we can use to make risk based decisions about how likely we are to have actually received money.
 They can also help us learn when confidence changes or reaches a certain threshold.

-_Futures_ are an important concept in concurrent programming and bitcoinj make heavy use of them, in particular, we use the Guava extension to the standard Java `Future` class, which is called [ListenableFuture](https://code.google.com/p/guava-libraries/wiki/ListenableFutureExplained).
+_Futures_ are an important concept in concurrent programming and bitcoinj makes heavy use of them, in particular, we use the Guava extension to the standard Java `Future` class, which is called [ListenableFuture](https://code.google.com/p/guava-libraries/wiki/ListenableFutureExplained).
 A `ListenableFuture` represents the result of some future calculation or state.
 You can wait for it to complete (blocking the calling thread), or register a callback that will be invoked.
 Futures can also fail, in which case you get back an exception instead of a result.

 Here we request a _depth future_.
 This future completes when a transaction is buried by at least that many blocks in the chain.
 A depth of one means it appeared in the top block in the chain.
 So here, we're saying "run this code when the transaction has at least one confirmation".
 Normally you'd use a utility method called `Futures.addCallback`, although there is another way to register listeners as well which can be seen in the code snippet below.

 Then we just invoke a method we define ourselves called `forwardCoins` when the transaction that sends us money confirms.

 There's an important thing to note here.
 It's possible for a depth future to run, and then the depth of a transaction changes to be less than the future's parameter.
 This is because at any time the Bitcoin network may undergo a "reorganisation", in which the best known chain switches from one to another.
 If your transaction appears in the new chain at a different place, the depth may actually go down instead of up.
 When processing an inbound payment, you should ensure that if a transaction's confidence goes down, you try to abort whatever service you were providing for that money.
-You can learn more about this topic by reading up on the bitcoinj [SecurityModel](/security-model).
+You can learn more about this topic by reading up on the [SPV security model](/security-model).

 Handling of re-orgs and double spends is a complex topic that is not covered in this tutorial.
 You can learn more by reading the other articles.